mrasu/echoed/src/create/template/README.md

-# Tobikura with Jest
+# Echoed with Jest

-This template provides a minimal setup to get Tobikura working with Jest.
+This template provides a minimal setup to get Echoed working with Jest.
-The setup also created example tests to demonstrate Tobikura's behavior.
+The setup also creates example tests to demonstrate Echoed's behavior.

 Feel free to remove the `example` directory once you've familiarized yourself and start crafting your own tests.

 # How to Run Example Tests
-Follow these steps to run the example tests and observe Tobikura in action:
+Follow these steps to run the example tests and observe Echoed in action:

 1. **Setup:** Set up the necessary dependencies.
     ```sh